 An organism may need sophisticated forms of control that requires it to have a model of itself, as has often been proposed.

-(E.g. Owen Hollands, and our meta-management architectural layer).
+E.g. Owen Holland, and the meta-management architectural layer in H-CogAff, and many others

 This inward looking theory about the world will often be most usefully a theory of high level virtual machinery rather than the detailed physical mechanisms and processes.